 I know that Raymond Chandler wrote that only a half-wit could come up with the solution to Murder on the Orient Express, but I still think that you would need a very clever half-wit indeed to think so far outside the whodunit box.
 Sure, it’s a crazy solution, maybe even crazier than the one to The Murder of Roger Ackroyd, but leave it to Mrs. Christie to pull off an insane solution that actually makes sense.

 (Note: when I refer to “the solution” to Murder on the Orient Express, I am referring to the second of the two solutions proffered by Poirot at the end of the novel.
 In what follows, I will do my best to avoid revealing the identity of the murder.
 Although I will refer to the murderer as “he”, that is mere syntactic expediency.
-It is in no way to be taken as an indicator that the murderer is a man.)
+It is in no way to be taken as an indicator that the murderer is a male individual.)

 All that is preamble to a pay-extra cable experience I had last month.
 I made the mistake of watching Kenneth Branagh’s version of Murder on the Orient Express.